 Drone regulations in Ireland

-If you want to register in Ireland, you can do so via this link.
+If you would like to register in Ireland, you can do so via this link.
+Registration costs approximately €40 and is valid for 2 years.

 In Ireland, the regulations of the European Aviation Safety Agency (EASA) apply.
 The following is a summary of the key facts.
 For a complete overview, read our article on the new EU drone regulation.

-National peculiarities in Ireland
+National specificities in Ireland

 Each country can define certain aspects of its drone regulations.
 For Ireland, the following requirements apply in addition to the European regulations.

-What else you should know
+What else you need to know

 I’m planning a vacation to Ireland and would like to take my drone.
 But given the restrictions I’ve read I’m not sure it’s worth taking it.
 What do you recommend.
 My drone is a mavic air.